 So of course I have feelings attached to hooking-up with her.
 But it’s more than that.
 I rather have fun, meaningful sex with someone I know and care about, rather than weird, boring sex with a stranger.
 To me, having sex with my ex brings me a sense of excitement, closure, anticipation, and fulfillment that a stranger cannot.

 Think of it like this; having sex with an ex in college is similar to going home for the weekend.
-It’s a breathe of familiarity and security; you know what you’re going to get and you’ll like it.
+It’s a breath of familiarity and security; you know what you’re going to get and you’ll like it.
 Why try to fix what’s not broken?

 Additionally, the sex is usually better with your ex than with a stranger.
-When you bring someone home you never know what you’re going to get; one minute you’re walking into her room, taking off her clothes, and the next minute she wants you to spank her with a whip and call her mommy – true story, and will make any man celibate.
+When you bring someone home you never know what you’re going to get; one minute you’re walking into her room, taking off her clothes, and the next minute she wants you to spank her with a whip and call her mommy – true story and will make any man celibate.

-I’ve found that ex-sex works best if you’re not an emotional roller-coaster and can handle a mature, physical only relationship with someone you know can’t be in your future – this isn’t permanent, just like college isn’t permanent.
+I’ve found that ex-sex works best if you’re not an emotional roller-coaster and can handle a mature, physical-only relationship with someone you know can’t be in your future – this isn’t permanent, just like college isn’t permanent.
 Ex-sex has an expiration date and is only to be used to help cope with stress, finals, alcohol-induced erections, hormones, lonely nights, boredom, and, in some cases, exercise.

 Until I find someone else that makes me feel as good and comfortable as my ex, then I’m fine with having ex-sex rather than having who-are-you-and-why-are-you-doing-that sex.